KasperskyLab/klara/install/README.md

 --------

 That's it!
-If you have any issues with installing this software, please submit a bug report.
+If you have any issues with installing this software, please submit a bug report, or join our [Telegram channel #KLara](https://t.me/kl_klara)

 Happy hunting!